alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 For all precursor chemicals, you must [register with the Controlled Drugs Licensing System.](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml)

-For category 1 chemicals only, you can then [log in to your account](https://eforms.homeoffice.gov.uk/outreach/DrugsConsole.ofml) to apply for a precursor chemicals licence.
+For category 1 chemicals only, you can then [log in to your account](https://eforms.homeoffice.gov.uk/outreach/DrugsConsole.ofml) to apply for a domestic licence for precursor chemicals.

-You should get a decision about the licence within 16 weeks.
+You should get a decision about the domestic licence within 16 weeks.
 If you’re applying for the first time, your premises will be visited as part of your application.

 [SME question: What can they do if they haven't got a decision after 16 weeks?